• Skip to primary navigation

 Notes

-You can also use this dressing on other greens, such as English spinach, turnip green, or mix it with green beans.
+You can use this dressing on other greens, such as English spinach, turnip green, or mix it with green beans.
 Just don’t use baby spinach as it is too soft to hold the dressing.

 Resting time: Although best placed in the fridge for 30 minutes to 2 hours before eating, this recipe can be enjoyed straight away.